Section I specialist school — the platform drafts your pack | EHCP Clarity

 • Parent statement explaining choice and impact of placement on family

-Common LA pushbacks on specialist school requests
+Common local authority pushbacks on specialist school requests

 • "Cost is too high" — challenge with comparative cost analysis; cost alone is not enough.